Basma23/learning-journal-1/class-04.md

 JavaScript also contains many embedded objects such as String, Number, Math, and Date.
 Its features and methods provide scripting functionality.

-When we want to create a  sets of complex data, we use arrays and objects, and each one can contain the otherone.
+When we want to create a  sets of complex data, we use arrays and objects, and each one can contain the other one.